rkgofiitk/academic-issues.github.io/Topics/universityChiefExecutive.md

  </li></ul>

 After the candidates are short-listed, they should draw up a vision document outlining their roadmap to lead the institute.
-FAC should be entrusted to invite feedback from the entire faculty on the vision documents, collate the feedback, and prepare an evaluation report on the suitability of the candidates.
+FAC should be entrusted to invite feedback from the entire faculty on the vision documents, collate them, and prepare an evaluation report on the suitability of the candidates.
 Top three candidates on the list should give a presentation to the institute's faculty.
-After that, the faculty advisory committee should give the visitor an ordered list of candidates.
-The visitor should make the appointment.
+The faculty advisory committee should give the visitor/chancellor an ordered list of candidates.
+The visitor/chancellor should make the appointment from the list.

 The institute's faculty should make a midterm evaluation of the Director.
 The faculty forum of the institute should be entrusted